 Average balances of our earning assets increased by \$665.4 million or 5% in the second quarter of 2014 and by \$573.3 million or 4% in the first six months of 2014 compared to the same periods in 2013.
-Contributing to the increase in the average balances of our loans and leases and funds sold.
+Contributing to the increase in the average balances of our earning assets in 2014 compared to 2013 was the increase in average balances of our loans and leases and funds sold.
 Average balances of our loans and leases increased by \$492.7 million in the second quarter of 2014 and by \$397.1 million in the first six months of 2014 compared to the same periods in 2013 primarily due to higher average balances in our commercial mortgage and commercial and industrial loan portfolios.
-The average balance of our commercial mortgage loan portfolio increased by \$187.4 million in the second quarter of 2014 and by \$172.1 million in the first six months of 2013 primarily due to increased demand from new and existing customers as both investors and owner occupants looked to refinance and/or acquire new real estate assets, reflective of the strong Hawaii real estate market.
+The average balance of our commercial mortgage loan portfolio increased by \$187.4 million in the second quarter of 2014 and by \$172.1 million in the first six months of 2014 compared to the same periods in 2013 primarily due to increased demand from new and existing customers as both investors and owner occupants looked to refinance and/or acquire new real estate assets, reflective of the strong Hawaii real estate market.
 The average balance of our commercial and industrial loan portfolio increased by \$94.6 million in the second quarter of 2014 and by \$97.7 million in the first six months of 2014 compared to the same periods in 2013 primarily due to continued increase in corporate demand for funding from new and existing customers.
-The average balance of our funds sold increased by \$140.0 million in the second quarter of 2014 and by \$127.1 million in the first six months of 2014 compared to the same periods in 2013 primarily due to continued increase in corporate demand for funding from new and existing customers.
-The average balance of our funds sold increased by \$140.0 million in the second quarter of 2014 and by \$127.1 million in the first six months of 2014 compared to the same periods in 2013 primarily due to continued increase in corporate demand for funding from new and existing customers.
-The average balance of our funds sold increased by \$140.0 million in the second quarter of 2014 and by \$127.1 million in the first six months of 2014 compared to the
+The average balance of our funds sold increased by \$140.0 million in the second quarter of 2014 and by \$127.1 million in the first six months of 2014 compared to the same periods in 2013 primarily due to excess liquidity.